 - 1 small onion finely chopped

-- 2 broccoli crowns including stems, coarsely chopped
+- 2 large broccoli stalks including stems, coarsely chopped

 - 1 1/2 cups peas frozen or fresh

-- Add rice, water and salt to a small pot and bring to a boil.
+- Add rice, water and salt to a medium pot and bring to a boil.
 Cover, reduce heat to low and cook for 30 minutes.
 Rice should be al dente.
-Or cook rice al dente your proven method (I use 1:1.5 ratio instead of recommended 1:2).
+Or cook brown rice in Instant Pot or any other proven al dente method.

-- In the meanwhile, preheat non-stick wok on low-medium heat, add walnuts and cook until golden brown, stirring frequently.
-In the last 30 seconds, stir in 1/2 tbsp soy sauce and transfer to a medium bowl and set aside.
+- Meanwhile, preheat non-stick wok on medium heat, add walnuts and cook for 2-3 minutes or until golden brown, stirring occasionally.
+In the last 30 seconds, stir in 1/2 tablespoon soy sauce, transfer to a medium bowl and set aside.

-- Return wok to low-medium heat, add 1/2 tsp coconut oil, onions and cook until translucent, stirring occasionally.
-Transfer to a bowl with walnuts.**
+- Return wok to medium heat, add 1/2 tablespoon coconut oil, onions and cook until translucent, stirring occasionally.
+Transfer to a bowl with walnuts.

-- Increase heat to high, add 1/2 tsp coconut oil, mushrooms and cook until golden brown, stirring frequently.
-In the last 30 seconds, stir in 1/2 tbsp soy sauce and transfer to the same bowl.
+- Increase heat to high, add 1/2-1 tablespoon coconut oil, mushrooms and cook until golden brown, stirring frequently.
+In the last 30 seconds, stir in 1/2 tablespoon soy sauce and transfer to the same bowl with walnuts.

 - Store: Refrigerate covered in an airtight container for up to 3 days.